duzy/smart/README.md

 GREETING = "hello, there"

 # The default rule, using `shell` dialect to interpret the recipes.
-# Note that the `libs` was introduced by the "posix/thread".
+# Note that the `libs` were introduced by the "posix/thread".
 foo: foo.o [(shell)]
 	$(LINK) -o $@ $^ $(libs)